yaoj94/handwriting-analyzer/README.md

 ## How to Use

-This is an OpenFrameworks program and requires the addons, ofxTablet and ofxAVString.
-It was tested using the Wacom Intuos Tablet, thus Wacom Tablet drivers should be installed and a tablet is required.
+This is an OpenFrameworks program and requires the addons, [ofxTablet](https://github.com/mattebb/ofxTablet) and [ofxAVString](https://github.com/hideyukisaito/ofxAVString).
+To build the program, simply clone the aforementioned addons and add them to the project.
+When running the program, it will open in fullscreen mode.
+To exit, press ESC.

 The program was written and currently tested on XCode and MacOS.
+It was tested using the Wacom Intuos Pen and Touch Tablet, thus Wacom Tablet drivers should be installed and a tablet is required.

 ## Testing